 About

-Hi!
-I recently completed my PhD in Human-Computer Interaction in the ex)situ team at Université Paris-Saclay, France, under the supervision of Theophanis Tsandilas and Adrien Bousseau.
-My research interest lies in studying the practices (mostly sketch-based) of creative practitioners to design new tools supporting and extending these practices.
+I completed my PhD in Human-Computer Interaction in 2025, in the ex)situ team at Université Paris-Saclay, France, under the supervision of Theophanis Tsandilas and Adrien Bousseau.

 Research